 Please also note: The copy protection of this database has issues with some browsers!
 At the moment Chrome and Edge work fine, while Firefox sometimes does not display the rightly encoded content!

-The National Library of China (NLC) has opened 21 databases on its 中国古籍保护网 to the public.
+The National Library of China (NLC) has opened 31 databases on its 中国古籍保护网 to the public.
+Additionally several databases on Republican materials and materials on national minorities have been added recently.

 Included are the following database covering only the collection of NLC (if not otherwise noted):